Making a Travel Website

 You define you, purpose, vision, goals, niche with top destinations and experiences, your target audience and your unique selling points.

-This will define your mainly your content needs but are also leading the design that you need.
+This will define your content needs but will also determine the design that you need.

 When you have your strategy defined; dig a bit deeper.